LEEYJ1021/structural-signal-irrelevance/README.md

 **Structural blindness** — a real-time, auction-based serving system allocates approval, cost efficiency, and ranking primarily on a unit's *current, real-time signal* (its bids, its clicks, its own early performance), and is largely indifferent to *structural attributes of the account behind that unit* (how big the account is, how long it has existed) once the channels that structural attributes could plausibly work through — spend, the unit's own track record — are accounted for.

 This is a claim about mechanism, not about outcomes: big or old accounts can and do perform differently from small or new ones, but this report asks whether that difference is *direct* (the algorithm treats you differently for being big/old, holding everything else constant) or *indirect* (being big/old changes what you do — how much you spend, how your ad groups perform early on — and it's that behavior the algorithm responds to).
 Structural blindness is the hypothesis that, on this platform, it is almost entirely the latter.

+**Why this construct, and not just a fairness audit.** The two studies are not independent null-result write-ups; they are a single theoretical contribution examined at two structural levels, and situating the construct against three adjacent literatures makes that contribution explicit rather than descriptive:

+- **Algorithmic accountability.** Most platform-fairness audits ask *whether* an outcome gap exists across a protected or structural category (e.g., large vs. small accounts).
+Structural blindness reframes that question as a *mechanism* question — not "is there a gap," but "is the gap direct (the algorithm conditions on the attribute) or indirect (the attribute changes behavior, and the algorithm conditions on the behavior)."
+A gap that survives spend- or signal-controls is evidence of the former; a gap that vanishes under those controls is evidence of the latter.
+This report is, in that sense, a mediation-based accountability audit rather than a simple disparity audit.
+- **Information asymmetry in platform markets.** Two-sided platform theory generally assumes the platform can observe and act on participant characteristics it has data on — including tenure and scale, both of which this platform's own systems record.
+Structural blindness is the empirical finding that, despite having this information available, the allocation mechanism studied here does not appear to condition on it directly once real-time behavioral signals are in the model.
+That is a substantive claim about *which* information a real-time auction mechanism actually uses, not merely a claim about outcome parity.
+- **Fairness-in-ML.** The direct/indirect distinction structural blindness draws is the same one that separates *disparate treatment* (differential treatment conditional on a protected/structural attribute) from *disparate impact* (differential outcomes that arise through a legitimate, attribute-correlated channel).
+Studies 1 and 2 test for disparate treatment specifically — H-S1.1c and H-S2.1 ask whether the *direct* path survives after the legitimate mediating channel (spend; the unit's own early signal) is held constant — while remaining agnostic about whether the mediating channels themselves (who can afford to spend more; whose ad groups perform well early) are equitably distributed across advertisers, which is a separate and unaddressed question.

+Read this way, Studies 1 and 2 are not "two null results" but two applications of the same accountability-audit logic — cross-sectional and longitudinal — to the same underlying mechanism-versus-outcome question, which is the framing carried through §4–§8 below.

 | | Structural attribute | Structural level | Candidate mediating/competing channel |
 |---|---|---|---|